 Being mindful is actually focusing completely in the present on a specific task while being aware of what I am currently experiencing.
 Sensations in my body such as my feet falling asleep would be something here in the present that I would be aware of keeping my mind in the present as I focus on the task.
 Realizing that I need a break because I am feeling mentally or physically fatigued is also something to aware of in the present.

 It is difficult to do tasks mindfully at first.
 I realized why I enjoy crafting so much.
-When I am feeling like I can’t escape feeling depressed or anxious and I can’t seem to escape a specific thought pattern such as reliving a painful moment that is not happening in the present moment I can use a task to bring myself back to the present.
+When I am feeling like I can’t escape feeling depressed or anxious and I can’t seem to escape a specific thought pattern such as reliving a painful moment that is not happening in the present moment, I can use a task to bring myself back to the present by doing it mindfully.

 It doesn’t matter if you have PTSD or not.
 We all get caught up in things that are not happening at the moment.
 The fear of being homeless in the future or fear of failure that hasn’t happened yet are both not happening at the moment so it isn’t actually a reality.
 Being caught up in memories that are good or bad can create an obstacle toward achieving a goal or manifesting a desire.

 The purpose of mindfulness is to practice being in the present moment.
-Experiencing the moment and its events that are happening right now.
+It is experiencing the moment and its events that are happening right now.
 One problem that many people have is being mindfully present in what is happening.
-It could be a special date with a significant other or a special loved one and we can be so distracted by what happened two hours ago at work or with a family member that we are not really enjoying the moment that otherwise could be one of the most magical moments of our lives.
+It could be a special date with a significant other or a nice moment with a special loved one and we can be so distracted by what happened two hours ago at work or with a family member that we are not really enjoying the moment that otherwise could be one of the most magical moments of our lives.